-meet certain criteria's actual "provision" liabilities, whereas statistical guidelines currently view them as contingent liabilities, where "provisioning," among other things, would distort the debtor/creditor symmetry of treatment.
-One team of WGI of the TFHPSA as well as the Balance of Payments Committee are researching the topic of guarantee.
+For example, where an entity provides guarantees in exchange for a fee, both systems recognize revenue.36 However, accounting standards recognize financial guarantees that meet certain criteria as actual "provision" liabilities.
+The statistical guidelines currently view the latter as contingent liabilities, since "provisioning," among other things, would distort the debtor/creditor symmetry of treatment.
+One team of WG I of the TFHPSA as well as the Balance of Payments Committee are researching the topic of guarantees.

-64. Though excluded in both systems, the fact remains that contingent rights and obligations shape the economic reality and often constitute an important element for projecting the future (e.g., vulnerability analysis).
-Significant problem areas include environmental remediation liabilities (e.g., restoration of strip mines after mining is completed; removal of toxic waste caused by production; decontamination of site when a nuclear power plant is decommissioned), litigation, expropriation, self-insurance, and guarantees.
+Though excluded in both systems, the fact remains that contingent rights and obligations shape the economic reality and often constitute an important element for projecting the future (e.g., vulnerability analysis).
+Significant problem areas include environmental remediation liabilities (e.g., restoration of strip mines after mining is completed; removal of toxic waste caused by production; decontamination of the site when a nuclear power plant is decommissioned), litigation, expropriation, self-insurance, and guarantees.